pilatmartin/ib110hw/README.md

 ```

 ### MTM Transition Function
-A DTM transition function is represented by a nested dictionary defined by the type `MTMTransitions`.
+A MTM transition function is represented by a nested dictionary defined by the type `MTMTransitions`.
 Compared to `DTMTransitions`, it takes a tuple of read symbols instead of a singular symbol and a tuple of directions instead of a singular direction.
 Length of these tuples is the amount of tapes.

 Rule `δ(init, (>, ␣)) = (next, (>, a), (1, 0))` can be defined like so:
 ```python